 Here’s an example of a follow-up schedule that you can use as a guide.

-💡 Bonus tip: Call prospects back at varying times to catch them when they’re the most receptive.
+💡 Bonus tip: There is a best time to cold call.
+Call prospects back these times to catch them when they’re the most receptive.

 Hot calls are made when your prospect is highly interested in your product or service and is ready for direct contact to make a sale.

 They could have submitted a form on your website or emailed you to indicate their interest to purchase your product.

 Compared to the first 2 outbound call methods, there is little need to “warm” up these prospects from hot calls.
 They’ve probably already done some research about your company and felt that it could be a good fit for them.

 The focus of the conversation is to build a relationship with them and evaluate their current budget and needs.

 This type of outbound call is a great way to capture leads at the peak of their interest and ensure that they don’t fall through the cracks.

 By capturing prospects when they’re hot, you don’t have to do much “warming up”.
 Also, it takes less convincing on your part and can still get a higher closure rate as compared to the first two methods.